csulpizi/csulpizi.github.io/k_means_classifier.md

 ### Example 1: Bicycle Position

+This example uses the position of objects from .
+Each data point

 Total testing accuracy: 97.22% <br>
 Testing accuracy for label 0: 98.21% <br>
 Testing accuracy for label 1: 77.55% <br>